spetric/SigmaPi-Engine/README.md

 Pixopedia XE64: https://sigmapi-design.com/archive/pixopediaXE64.zip

 ## APIs reference
-Oh well, if there is any interest I can write Wiki pages with APIs description (only for C++).
-For Delphi users, this task will be on someone else :)
+Oh well, if this engine arouse some interest, I can write Wiki pages with APIs description (only for C++).
+For Delphi users, this task will be on someone else.

 ### License
 © Siniša Petrić, www.sigmapi-design.com.